Elc77/SaveTheBunnyMobileApp/README.md

 ├── settings.gradle.kts              # Gradle module linking
 ├── gradlew / gradlew.bat            # Gradle wrapper scripts
 └── .gitignore                       # Files to exclude from version control

+---

+## ▶️ How to Run the App
+Connect your Android phone with USB debugging enabled or start an Android emulator (API 23 or higher)

+Click the Run ▶ button in Android Studio

+Select your device when prompted

+The app will build, install, and launch on your device

+🎮 Game Functionality
+You control a bunny 🐰 using touch input (drag left/right)

+Spikes fall from the top of the screen

+For each successful dodge, you earn +10 points

+The health bar shows how many lives you have left:

+💚 Green = 3 lives

+💛 Yellow = 2 lives

+❤️ Red = 1 life

+If the bunny is hit 3 times, the game ends

+You are taken to a Game Over screen which shows:

+Your current score

+Your highest score

+You can then Restart the game or Exit